 Students will also collaborate on cross-curricular inquiry/project-based learning (IBL/PBL).
+Anchored by PLTWstudents at every grade level will be able to choose a inquiry based module from a selection of NGSS scientific concepts to explore, develop, and master under the guidance of the teacher and through rich collaboration with other students.
+The NPS staff, students, an parents will collaborate on the focus areas of PLTW that the school will train in to ensure continuity TK-12.
+The scientific concepts and conclusions are applied to math ELA frameworks and standards allowing for cross-curricular inquiry.
+The lesson earlier regarding living and non-living environments can stretch into observational reports and mathematical calculations on change of biospheres and elements.
 This is the ultimate practice of inquiry, self-direction and self-determination.
 During the school day, or after school, students may connect with their staff mentor who connects the child throughout the year when they need to see a fresh face outside the classroom.
 This is a community practice for both certificated and classified staff.